ansible/community-docs/ansible_community_steering_committee.rst

-Also, we earlier used a `Community Working Group Meeting Agenda <https://github.com/ansible/community/issues/539>`_ to track agenda topics that needed to be discussed in the weekly Ansible Community IRC meetings.
+Also, we earlier used a `Community Working Group Meeting Agenda <https://github.com/ansible/community/issues/539>`_ to track agenda topics that needed to be discussed in the weekly Ansible Community `IRC/Matrix <https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat>`_ meetings.
 Now, to categorize each topic separately we’ve created a new GitHub repo `community-topics <https://github.com/ansible-community/community-topics>`_.
 If you want to discuss an idea that can impact the community, collection best practices, inclusion policy, submitted new Policy/Proposals & New Collection Inclusion Requests or other topics the steering committee is responsible for, create a new issue in the `community-topics repository <https://github.com/ansible-community/community-topics>`_ as a discussion topic, and it’ll be discussed publicly in the weekly community `IRC/Matrix <https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat>`_ meeting and/or asynchronously in the issue itself.